 I also love my big two quart glass bowl with a spout for brewing tea.
 It helps me to pour the tea into my big jar without spilling everywhere.
 I actually have my great grandma’s vintage one PLUS this one from amazon.
 The newer one has a non-slip silicon ring on the bottom that keeps it from slipping off of my countertop.

 Let’s talk fermentation vessels.
-AKA, the place where the SCOBY and sweet tea live while it is making that tangy ‘booch.
+AKA, the SCOBY hotel and sweet tea live while it is making that tangy kombucha brew.

-Most of the sugar from the sweet tea is consumed during fermentation and becomes healthy acids.
+Most of the sugar from the sweet tea is consumed during fermentation and becomes acids that your body loves.
 The acids that are formed, primarily gluconic and acetic, are actually blood sugar stabilizers!

 Now let’s talk about alcohol.
 Short answer, yes, there could be roughly 0.5% alcohol in store-bought kombucha.
 A teeny tiny bit.
 It is also worth noting that homemade kombucha can have an alcohol content of possibly 2-3%.